chicago-justice-project/article-tagging/CONTRIBUTING.md

 Once you are happy, remove the `rc*` suffix and publish as the actual version.
 You should then create a [release](https://github.com/chicago-justice-project/article-tagging/releases) on GitHub, attempting to log all the changes and attach the tarball created by `python setup.py sdist`.

+*Note: pypi has a limit on the size of projects that can be uploaded, and pypi was recently migrated to a new data warehouse.
+We originally had to request a size increase in [this issue](https://github.com/pypa/packaging-problems/issues/119) and nothing has been published since.
+We may have to re-request a size increase.*

 ## I want to contribute to Chicago Justice Project but I don’t want to work on this NLP stuff.
 What can I do?

 You can help out the [the team scraping articles/maintaining the volunteers' web interface](https://github.com/chicago-justice-project/chicago-justice).
 If that doesn't sound interesting either, we can always use more [volunteer taggers](http://chicagojustice.org/volunteer-for-cjp/).
-Or just show up Tuesday nights and ask what you can do!
+Or just show up Tuesday nights at ChiHackNight and ask what you can do!